Your referring Doctor or Midwife (LMC) may refer you for a Nuchal Translucency Ultrasound as part of Maternal Serum Screen (MSS1).

 On average an ultrasound scan takes between 20 and 30 minutes.
 Factors that determine the length of the scan are, position of the baby in the uterus, how much fluid is present around the baby, how full the bladder is, the reason for the scan, maternal size or whether an endovaginal scan is required.

 The Radiologist will review the ultrasound images and provide a written report to your Midwife/Doctor and the pathology laboratory.
-The scan images will be available to you and your family through the My Film Bag app.
+The scan images will be available to you and your family through the Hamilton My Images app.

 Please ensure the receptionist has your mobile number to access these images.
 If you do not wish to receive these, please let us know.